 What is meditation?

 Meditation isn’t about becoming a different person, a new person, or even a better person.
 It’s about training in awareness and getting a healthy sense of perspective.
 You’re not trying to turn off your thoughts or feelings.
 You’re learning to observe them without judgment.
 And eventually, you may start to better understand them as well.Headspace

-If you are completely new to meditation and would like some guide I would definitely recommend the book “Meditation for Beginners – Jack Kornfield” this is the book I used when I started my journey.
+If you are completely new to meditation and would like some guidance, I would definitely recommend the book “Meditation for Beginners – Jack Kornfield”; this is the book I used when I started my journey.
 Highly recommended

 Show Negative Thought the Exit Door

 Also, another easy technique to learn to control your mind is literally shouting out your undesired negative thinking.

 In other words, if you are practicing Step 1 and are aware of your mind.
 Next time you get a negative incoming memory inside your mind, yell literally “get out” (to your insides, please) or substitute immediately with a loving memory of a loved one.

 If you are aware enough to cut or substitute a negative thought just as it is showing in your thoughts, you can minimize or even eliminate the negative impact of this event, transforming it to actually an enjoyable moment altogether.

 Realize thoughts are not Real